micmankos/Javascript-Snake/README.md

 # Javascript-Snake

-The class game Snake recreated in Javascript.
-To play, either download the source files here or go to www.micmankos.com.
+The classic Snake game recreated for the Desktop web browser.

+I coded this as a weekend project to learn javascript while in university.

+Play at http://www.micmankos.com/snake/snake.html.
+You may have to zoom in or out to fit the game on screen.
+Only compatible with desktop.